Jenuaz/CS50W/git/README.md

 To test it you can one your https://github.com/nameOfYourRepository.git and edit the hello.html file directly in web editor.
 And
 Save those changes.
 It will count as someone else provide changes to our repository.
-If we want to pull those changes we will use that command and new version of our project will be pulled to our local machine.
+If we want to pull those changes we will use that command and new version of our project will be pulled to our local machine!